 Hello, you should seek an elder law attorney immediately.
 If true, this may be elder abuse and there is an order of protection that a court can order.
 Please contact an attorney in north Alabama to help you help your mother.
 Best of luck to you and your family.

 In Alabama, and dad wants to see his son like crazy but no one in the family will help him to see his 5 year old son because they 'don't want to get involved'.
-She has a restraining order against the dad because he yelled at her last year (she is one of those who is using the system to her...
+She has a restraining order against the dad because he yelled at her last year (she is one of those who is using the system...
 Read more »

 If this is an Alabama matter, I will comment as follows: take the order, which was issued by a court based on your conduct, and see what it says.
 If it says you can't contact the child -- then you can't contact the child.
-Your remedy is to go back to Court and ask the Court to grant visitation of...Read more »
+Your remedy is to go back to Court and ask the Court to grant...Read more »

 My fiance was recently arrested for this crime which is a class B Misdemeanor.
 I did not want him to go to jail and expressed favor towards his side on the incident report.
 My 2 year old daughter was in the home but did not see any of it.
 He has several priors for minor posession charges but no...
 Read more »